 What does ‘GDPR’ stand for?

-The General Data Protection Regulation (GDPR) is a law that governs how organisations process personal data
+The GDPR – or General Data Protection Regulation – governs how organisations process personal data.

-Following Brexit, there are now two GDPRs: the EU GDPR and the UK GDPR.
+Following Brexit, there are now two versions of the GDPR that apply in the UK: the EU GDPR and the UK GDPR.

 The EU GDPR supersedes the EU Data Protection Directive 1995 and all member state law based on it.
 It applies to organisations that process or control the processing of EU residents’ personal information, wherever the organisations are based.

-Find out more about the DPA 2018 and UK GDPR
+Find out more about the DPA 2018 and UK GDPR, and how they differ from the EU GDPR

 Who does the GDPR apply to?